 It’s hard to top the cozy feeling generated by the sight, sound and smell of a wood fire burning in the fireplace on a cold winter night, sending warmth through your house as the firewood crackles and the fire creates an ever-changing display of hypnotizing patterns that can entertain for hours on end.

 But to create a real wood fire, you’ll need firewood.
 (For more on saving time and effort splitting wood, see our Beginning Farmer’s Guide to Log Splitters.)
 Choosing the right kind of firewood is an important decision to ponder.
 Just as some types of wood aren’t suitable for making some products (it’s not a good idea to make a cutting board, for example, from softwoods such as pine or fir), some types of wood aren’t suitable for use as firewood.
 However, with so many different types of wood, learning which trees make good firewood can be a time-consuming and labor-intensive process.
 To help you avoid this, here are some tips to help with your firewood selection.
+(And to help you avoid the risk of chimney fires, read how to manage and minimize creosote buildup in your chimney.)

 The Best Firewood